iago-mendes/scripts/README.md

 - The language I have used to do more complex comunications with the web.
 ### 3) Selenium
 - The Python library that comunicates with the web.
+### 4) Rclone
+- The command line program I have used to manage files on cloud storage.